To stay out of the no-driving zone, DIY car repairers with auto

 on new-store development while also enhancing its existing stores

 and infrastructure.
-Among its focus are "hub" stores, which offer a
+Among its focus are "Mega Hub" stores, which

-larger product selection and deliver items to local satellite
+offer a larger product selection and deliver items to local

 AutoZone has grown quickly through a series of acquisitions over